 International Transfer Students

-International transfer applicants are applicants who have attended one or more post-secondary institutions after graduating from high school or receiving your GED, regardless of the number of credits earned.
+International transfer applicants are individuals who have attended one or more post-secondary institutions after graduating from high school or receiving their GED, regardless of the number of credits earned.

 We strongly encourage you to apply online either by submitting the